-Direct thermal (DT) printing utilizes heat sensitive paper that has ink embedded within the label material.
-When this paper comes into contact with the hot temperature of the print head, it changes color before rapidly cooling and leaving behind the desired text or image.
+Direct thermal (DT) printing utilizes heat-sensitive paper that has ink embedded within the label material.
+When this paper comes into contact with the hot temperature of the print head, it changes color before rapidly cooling, leaving behind the desired text or image.

-Direct thermal printing is easier to load since it does not require the use of ink, toner, or ribbon.
+Direct thermal printing is easier to use since it does not require ink, toner, or ribbon.
 This means less supplies and lower maintenance costs overall.
-They can be used in industrial, desktop, and mobile printers.
+Direct thermal is a versatile choice as it can be used in industrial, desktop, and mobile printers.

-Because it uses heat sensitive materials, these labels do not have a long shelf-life, usually lasting around six-months or less.
-They have a tendency to scratch easily and overexposure to direct sunlight or high temperatures will cause the print to fade faster.
+Because it uses heat-sensitive materials, direct thermal labels do not have a long shelf-life, usually lasting around six to eight months.
+They have a tendency to scratch easily, and overexposure to direct sunlight or high temperatures will cause the print to fade faster.